wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/build-automated-solution/includes/4-build-business-process-flow.md

 14. To define who has privileges to create, read, update, or delete the business process flow instance, select **Edit Security Roles** on the action bar.
 For example, for service-related processes, you might give customer service reps full access to change the business process flow instance.
 But you might give sales reps just read-only access to the instance, so that they can monitor post-sales activities for their customers.

-    a.
-In the **Security Roles** pane, select the name of a role to open the details page for that role.
+    1. In the **Security Roles** pane, select the name of a role to open the details page for that role.

-    b.
-On the **Business Process Flows** tab, select options to assign the role appropriate privileges for the business process flow.
+    2. On the **Business Process Flows** tab, select options to assign the role appropriate privileges for the business process flow.

       ![Business process flow tab for security roles](../media/business-process-flow-security-role.png)

-    c.
-Select **Save**.
+    3. Select **Save**.

 ## Edit a business process flow